streamr-dev/network/README.md

 In node.js, start your app like this: `DEBUG=StreamrClient* node your-app.js`

 In the browser, include `debug.js` and set `localStorage.debug = 'StreamrClient'`

+## Publishing

+Publishing to NPM is automated via Github Actions.
+Follow the steps below to publish `latest` or `beta`.

+### Publishing `latest`:
+1. Update version with either `npm version [patch|minor|major]`.
+Use semantic versioning https://semver.org/.
+Files package.json and package-lock.json will be automatically updated, and an appropriate git commit and tag created.
+2. `git push --follow-tags`
+3. Wait for Github Actions to run tests
+4. If tests passed, Github Actions will publish the new version to NPM

+### Publishing `beta`:
+1. Update version with either `npm version [prepatch|preminor|premajor] --preid=beta`.
+Use semantic versioning https://semver.org/.
+Files package.json and package-lock.json will be automatically updated, and an appropriate git commit and tag created.
+2. `git push --follow-tags`
+3. Wait for Github Actions to run tests
+4. If tests passed, Github Actions will publish the new version to NPM